ayodyadsr/PayloadBase/README.md

 ### ⚠️ Disclaimer

-This repository is intended for **educational purposes and authorized security testing only**.
-Use of these payloads against systems you do not own or have explicit written permission to test is illegal and unethical.
+This repository is intended for educational purposes and authorized security testing only.
+Unauthorized use is strictly prohibited.
 The maintainer assumes no liability for misuse.
 ---

-### Licensing
+### License

 This project is licensed under the [MIT License](LICENSE).